Egypt holidays

 Hurghada International Airport lies approximately 8km southwest of central Hurghada; Marsa Alam International Airport lies approximately 60km north of Marsa Alam.

-Beach lover’s: Soaking up the sun on a powder-soft sand beach is a highlight of any holiday.
-While all of Egypt’s sand spots are stunning in themselves, there are a few jewels in the country’s crown: look out for the Sunken City of the Sahl Hasheesh Bay, El Nayzak in Marsa Alam, and Soma Bay, near Hurghada.
+Beach lovers: Soaking up the sun on a powder-soft beach is a highlight of any holiday.
+While all of Egypt’s sand spots are stunning in themselves, there are a few jewels in the country’s crown: look out for the Sunken City of Sahl Hasheesh Bay, Al Nayzak in Marsa Alam, and Soma Bay, near Hurghada.

 Active types: While there are plenty of watersports for you to get involved with on your holiday to Egypt, there’s even more on offer on land.
-Go rock-climbing in Dahab, kayak along the Nile; head over to Cairo for your history fix.
-Golf fanatics should check out Makadi Bay holidays for the ultimate 18-hole fairway.
+Go rock-climbing in Dahab; kayak along the Nile; head over to Cairo for your history fix.
+Golfers should check out Makadi Bay holidays for the ultimate 18-hole fairway.
 And did we mention you can even go skiing on an indoor slope, complete with over 7,000 tons of snow?

 Fast facts for Egypt

-Language: The main language spoken in Egypt is Arabic, so make sure to pack a phrasebook.
-But don’t worry, English is also widely spoken in many tourist areas making it easy to communicate with the locals.
+Language: The main language spoken in Egypt is Arabic.
+But don’t worry, English is also widely spoken in many tourist areas, making it easy to communicate.

 Currency: The currency used here is the Egyptian pound (E£).